-Classes will take the form of lecture / discussion.
+Classes will take the form of lecture/discussion.
 My goal will be to explain and to motivate the central concepts and arguments, and to encourage class discussion of those ideas and arguments.

-Students should read the relevant articles before each class, in order to be able to participate fully in the class discussions.
+Before each class, one should read both the relevant articles, and the seminar notes that are available online, in order to be able to participate fully in the class discussions.
 Such participation will be very helpful in enabling you to master the material.